MileHacker Logo

 • Local prepaid SIM cards available from China Mobile, Unicom, Telecom.
 Passport required.

-• Consider eSIM options from providers like Airalo for convenience.
+• Consider eSIM options from companies such as Airalo for convenience.

 • Portable Wi-Fi devices from Solis Wi-Fi can be a good alternative.